axrshz/ring/README.md

-# Distributed Cache
+# ring

-A simple distributed in-memory cache built with Go, using consistent hashing for key distribution.
+A distributed in-memory cache system built with Go, using consistent hashing for key distribution.

 ## Features